 You are here

-A Critique to Astrology form "De Civitate Dei"
+A Critique to Astrology from "De Civitate Dei"

 1. The existence of the Roman empire and of all kingdoms is not a matter of chance nor of the position of the stars.

 The cause, then, of the greatness of the Roman empire is neither chance nor fate, as these words are employed whether by the judgment, or by mere opinion of those who say that things happen by chance when they have no causes, or no cause derived from a rational pattern, and that things happen by fate when they happen not by the will of God or of men, but by the compulsion of a certain pattern.
 Without any doubt, it is by divine providence that human kingdoms are set up.
 If any one ascribes them to “fate” because he uses that term for the will or power of God, let him maintain his conviction but correct his language.
 Why does he not say at the start what he will say later when someone asks him what he means by “fate”?
 For when men hear this word, ordinary usage leads them to think of nothing but the influence of the position of the stars at the moment when a child is born, or conceived.
 Some make this independent of the will of God, while others maintain that it depends upon his will.

 Those, however, who believe that the stars, apart from the will of God, determine what we do, what goods we have, or what evils we suffer, must be thrown out of court, not only by adherents of the true religion, but also by those who choose to worship gods of any sort, false gods though they be.
 For what is the effect of this belief except to persuade men not to worship or pray to any god at all?
 Our present argument is not directed against the supporters of this view, but against those who, in defense of those beings that they think are gods, make war on the Christian religion.